Pasta de Conchos mine disaster: Rescue efforts

-The Diario newspaper of Ciudad Juárez published a report from Mexican officials and the U.S. Mine Safety and Health Administration, stating that due to the high levels of gas in the mine, it would be very rare, if not impossible, to have any survivors from the rescue efforts.
+The Diario newspaper of Ciudad Juárez reported that Mexican scientists working with experts from the U.S. Mine Safety and Health Administration stated that, due to the high levels of toxic gas in the mine, it was impossible that anyone had survived.

 Aftermath

 After the rescue of 33 trapped miners in October 2010 in Copiapó, Chile, bishop Raúl Vera demanded that the case be reopened.

 According to the IndustriALL Global Union, as of August 2016, "Ten years after the mining homicide at Pasta de Conchos, Mexico, the government has still not conducted a thorough investigation into the real causes of the disaster, brought those responsible to justice, recovered the bodies or compensated the families of the victims."

 Recovery operation

-On February 18, 2020, the Mexican government announced it would resume the search for 63 bodies still lost in the accident.
+On February 18, 2020, Mexico's government announced it would resume the search for 63 bodies still lost in the accident.
 Grupo México insisted they voluntarily returned the concession to the government.
 Families of the victims say the company did not conduct a thorough search because they did not want the deplorable working conditions revealed; company officials insist it is too dangerous to carry out the rescue operation.
 In 2018 the Inter-American Commission on Human Rights agreed with the families.
-President Lopez Obrador promised in 2019 that he would recover the bodies.
+President Andrés Manuel López Obrador promised in 2019 that he would recover the bodies.

 The government and family members reached an agreement on September 14, 2020.
 The bodies of the miners would be rescued, a memorial will be built, and the 65 families will be compensated by the end of the year.
 The estimated US$75 million cost will be financed by the CFE through sale of the coal from the mine.
-President Andrés Manuel López Obrador (AMLO) announced on February 19, 2021, the 15th anniversary of the accident, that rescue efforts had begun.
+López Obrador announced on February 19, 2021, the 15th anniversary of the accident, that rescue efforts had begun.
 He expressed hope that the rescue effort would be completed by the end of his term in office.
+On June 12, 2024, authorities announced the discovery of some of the bodies inside the mine.